FiloSottile/zcash-mini/README.md

 ###############################################################
 ```

+To re-process an existing key instead of generating a new one, use `-key`.

-You can generate vanity addresses with `-prefix` or the very, very slow `-regexp`.
-You can get script-friendly output with `-simple`.
+To generate vanity addresses use `-prefix` or the very, very slow `-regexp`.

+To get script-friendly output use `-simple`.

 **This is experimental software and it will eat your money, your hard drive and your pets.**